Chief Miko: Polynesian Kingdom of Atooi

 But Chief Miko is too cramped in this institutional framework.
 Within the Polynesian Kingdom of Atooi governed by King Aleka he transformed into a real activist, and entered into open conflict with the local and French authorities.
-He made the headlines of Polynesian news for his outrageous actions such as the occupation and claim of ownership of the Arahurahu marae of Paea, and attracted the animosity of part of the Polynesian population, who does not wish to return to the times of the ancestors.
+He made the headlines of Polynesian news for his outrageous actions such as the occupation and claim of ownership of the Arahurahu marae of Paea, and attracted the animosity of part of the Polynesian population, who do not wish to return to the times of their ancestors.

 Videography

 Chief Miko features in the documentary Tatau, la culture d'un art, directed in 2014 by Jean-Philippe Joaquim.

 In 2017 Chief Miko was the subject of a documentary film co-directed by Jonathan Bougard and Jean-Philippe Joaquim, Miko, le chef voyant.